 Since most brunches involve eggs besides champagne and cocktails, I’ve created a baked egg and hash brown recipe.
 This baked (shirred) egg recipe is easy and simple.
 It’s inspired by Korean and Japanese flavors that I’ve infused at different levels of this dish.
-There’s a layer at the bottom made with hash browns seasoned with sesame oil, followed by a layer of kimchi that brings a spark of acid and spice and then that final delicious baked egg with it’s runny yolk seasoned with a generous sprinkling of the beautiful shichimi togarashi.
+There’s a layer at the bottom made with hash browns seasoned with sesame oil, followed by a layer of kimchi that brings a spark of acid and spice, and then that final delicious baked egg with its runny yolk seasoned with a generous sprinkling of the beautiful shichimi togarashi.

-Serve these baked eggs with toasted slices of buttered sourdough and you’ll be dipping into that beautiful yolk.
+Serve these baked eggs with toasted slices of buttered sourdough, and you’ll be dipping into that beautiful yolk.
 Here’s to your new brunch menu addition!

 - Both mini cocottes and ramekins work well here.
 I use sesame oil over butter to grease the dishes but also for flavor.
 Use a good quality sesame oil, you can usually find some a bunch of tasty varieties in Asian markets, such as wild sesame oil and some chili infusion ones.